Seatis/my-teaching-materials/workshop/hardware/SPI-communication-ADC/README.md

             - ADCL and ADCH
                 - result data registers
                 - format depends on ADLAR bit of ADMUX register
+- Potentiometers
+    - how to use them
+    - variable voltage divider

 ## Workshop
 ### SPI DAC